firdansp/Firdansp/README.md

 ====================================================================================================================================

-Hi, I’m passionate professional in Cybersecurity and Technology.
+Hi, I’m Computer Engineering graduate who has passionate professional in Cybersecurity and Technology.
 With a strong focus on Security Awareness, Incident Response, and Security Analysis, I am driven by the opportunity to continuously learn and grow through new experiences.

 🙋‍♂️ About Me
 -